Advantage of pausing: parameter setting for quantum annealers

-\textbf{Relationship between vertex model size and optimal ferromagnetic coupling.} Our results on the differences in optimal $|J_F|$ challenge the conventional wisdom that smaller vertex models are less likely to break and thus will do better with a weaker $|J_F|$.
-While this is the correct approach in some cases (e.g. solving the BD-MST ensemble in DWA had smaller vertex models and a much lower optimal $|J_F|$ compared to DW2K), things are more subtle when other differences are present.
-We have seen how most of the GC instances have a clear optimal at $|J_F|=0.5$, while BD-MST instances have a range of optimal values between 0.6 and 1.3.
-Yet, the average vertex model size for GC instances is $2.8 \pm 0.2$ for both $n=12$ and 14, and $3.0 \pm 0.2$ for $n=16$, while for BD-MST it is significantly smaller at $1.7 \pm 0.3$.
+Our results on the differences in optimal $|J_F|$ challenge the conventional wisdom that smaller vertex models are less likely to break and thus will do better with a weaker $|J_F|$.
+While this is the correct approach in some cases (e.g., solving the BD MST ensemble in DWA had smaller vertex models and a much lower optimal $|J_F|$ compared with DW2K), things are more subtle when other differences are present.
+We see how most of the GC instances have a clear optimal at $|J_F|=0.5$, while BD MST instances have a range of optimal values between 0.6 and 1.3.
+Yet, the average vertex model size for GC instances is $2.8 \pm 0.2$ for both $n=12$ and 14, and $3.0 \pm 0.2$ for $n=16$, while for BD MST it is significantly smaller at $1.7 \pm 0.3$.
 We hypothesize that the characteristics of the rest of the coefficients seem to have a greater impact on optimal $|J_F|$ than simply the size of the vertex models.
 Density could also play a complicated role.
 Similar to what happens with size, a denser vertex model has more competing forces that can lead to breaking, which would point towards a higher $|J_F|$ being needed to keep it consistent.
 Yet, that density could also require more ease to change configurations among the increased number of possible ones, thus benefiting from weaker $|J_F|$.
 We see in Fig.~\ref{fig:2_inst_comparison} that the optimal $p_{success}$ is reached when ~60$\%$ of solutions returned are broken, and that number stays consistent between the two different embeddings, despite their disparate coefficients.
-When considering instances of the same BD-MST ensemble, where there are some commonalities among coefficients, although not to the degree of the GC case, the smaller vertex models with weaker $|J_F|$ correlation does apply.
-Within the BD-MST ensemble, we find that larger instance size correlates with larger vertex models, stronger optimal $|J_F|$, and higher $T_S$.
+When considering instances of the same BD MST ensemble, where there are some commonalities among coefficients, although not to the degree of the GC case, the smaller vertex models with weaker $|J_F|$ correlation does apply.
+Within the BD MST ensemble, we find that larger instance size correlates with larger vertex models, stronger optimal $|J_F|$, and higher $T_S$.